swap-dot-io/kairo-krl/README.md

 Run `docker compose run --rm cli --help` at any time to see the full command list.

+For detailed integration steps, see the [Integration Guide](INTEGRATION-GUIDE.md).
 ---

 ## 🖥️ CLI reference